Philio/PinEntryView/README.md

 * `digitElevation` - Set the elevation of the digit views, API 21+ only, default 0dp.
 * `mask` - A character to use as a mask for the entered PIN value, can be set to an empty string to show typed numbers, default *.
-* `accentColor` - The colour of the accent to use to highlight the view when it's in focus, defaults to `android:colorAccent` from the current theme.
+* `pinAccentColor` - The colour of the accent to use to highlight the view when it's in focus, defaults to `android:colorAccent` from the current theme.
 * `accentWidth` - The width of the accent highlight, default 3dp.
 * `accentType` - Defines the behaviour of the accent, default none, options: